Gary Sick: October Surprise allegations

 On April 15, 1991, The New York Times published an opinion piece by Sick that stated "individuals associated with the Reagan-Bush campaign of 1980 met secretly with Iranian officials to delay the release of the American hostages until after the Presidential election.
 For this favor, Iran was rewarded with a substantial supply of arms from Israel."
 While the "October Surprise" allegations had been promoted by others as early as 1980, the Times article immediately elevated the story to national prominence.
 Sick later detailed the allegations in his book October Surprise: America's Hostages in Iran and the Election of Ronald Reagan.
-Sick's allegations were addressed by both houses of Congress.
-The United States Senate's November 1992 report concluded that "by any standard, the credible evidence now known falls far short of supporting the allegation of an agreement between the Reagan campaign and Iran to delay the release of the hostages."
-The House October Surprise Task Force's January 1993 report concluded "there is no credible evidence supporting any attempt by the Reagan presidential campaign—or persons associated with the campaign—to delay the release of the American hostages in Iran".
+Sick's allegations were addressed by both houses of Congress, which concluded that there was no evidence for his claims.